yousef-yaghoubi/tarkhineh/README.md

 # 🍞Tarkhineh Project

-Tarkhineh is a personal project built with Next.js.
-It focuses on dynamic content loading, infinite scroll, and responsive design. 🚀
+Tarkhineh is a full-stack food ordering website built with Next.js. 🍽️

+It allows users to browse, search, and order traditional Persian food online.
+This project demonstrates a complete web application, including a responsive frontend, interactive UI components, and backend API routes for handling data and user requests. 🚀

 ## 🖥️Demo